 Quiescent State can be defined as "any point in the thread execution where the thread does not hold a reference to shared memory".
-It is up to the application to determine its quiescent state.
+It is the responsibility of the application to determine its quiescent state.

 Let us consider the following diagram: